 The medieval Church developed and retained its power by encouraging the innate human fear of death and the Church's vision of itself as the only path to salvation from hell.
-The pagan systems of the past all had some version of judgment after death whereby 'good' people were rewarded and 'bad' people punished, but Christianity took that concept a step further in claiming there was no such thing as a 'good person' and the soul's final destination was entirely a matter of God's mercy in administering divine justice.
+The pagan systems of the past all had some version of judgment after death whereby good people were rewarded and bad people punished, but Christianity claimed there was no such thing as a 'good person' and the soul's final destination was entirely a matter of God's mercy in administering divine justice.

 The biblical Book of Romans 3:10 makes clear "there is none righteous, no, not one" and develops that concept through 3:23: "For all have sinned and come short of the glory of God."
 The author of the epistle to the Romans, Saint Paul, continues this theme in Chapter 6 in which he explains how once one accepts Christ as savior, one is baptized into Christ's death and resurrection, and one's old, sinful self is reborn (Romans 6:3-11).
 The rest of Romans 6 is an admonishment on sin, ending with the famous line, "For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord" (Romans 6:23).

 Drawing on these scriptures and others, the Unam Sanctam claimed that, since no one is worthy of heaven, and the Church alone, with the pope as its head, can provide salvation, even kings were to submit completely to the pope.
 The nobility rejected the bull and it was largely ignored, allowing the monarchy to continue to rule without papal interference.
 The Unam Sanctam is regarded as one of the most direct attempts of the medieval Church to assert control over temporal affairs.